postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 });
 ```

-Make sure that any code setting your response data to a variable is accessible to all test code, for example in this case moving `const jsonData = pm.response.json();` to before the first `pm.test` would make it available to both test functions.
+Make sure that any code setting your response data to a variable is accessible to all test code, for example in this case moving `const jsonData = pm.response.json();` before the first `pm.test` would make it available to both test functions.

 ### Assertion undefined error

 You may encounter the `AssertionError: expected undefined to deeply equal..` issue.
-Typically this happens when you are referring to a property that does not exist or is out of scope.
+Typically this happens when you are referring to a property that doesn't exist or is out of scope.

 ```js
 pm.expect(jsonData.name).to.eql("John");
 ```

-In the above example, if you see `AssertionError: expected undefined to deeply equal 'John'`, this indicates that the `name` property is not defined in the `jsonData` object.
+In the above example, if you see `AssertionError: expected undefined to deeply equal 'John'`, this indicates that the `name` property isn't defined in the `jsonData` object.

 ### Test not failing